Leaving Gaps Between GMAT Attempts

 Even if you’ve been away from the GMAT for 6 months or a year — that is, you haven’t been studying for your retake during that time — you probably won’t feel like you’re starting from square one when you resume your GMAT prep.
 You may need a few more weeks of review than a student who took 3 months off would need to get back up to speed.
 However, you may be surprised at how readily you’re able to move through certain topics.

-Of course, if you’ve been away from the GMAT for a number of years, there is much more of a chance that you’ll have to start fresh when you resume your studies.
+Of course, if you’ve been away from the GMAT for a number of years, there is a greater chance that you’ll have to start fresh when you resume your studies.

 TTP PRO TIP: